 As a business leader, you’re expected to make a presentation from time to time.
-This is where Microsoft PowerPoint comes in handy.
+This is where PowerPoint by Microsoft 365, comes in handy.
 However, if your PowerPoint presentation is lame, your message will suffer because of it.
 Here are five tips to help you make a dynamic PowerPoint presentation.

 Less is More When it Comes to Text

 An inexperienced presenter will make the mistake of cramming a slide full of text, perhaps to the point of having a summary bullet point for every paragraph of their speech.
 Don’t do this.
 When it comes to PowerPoint presentations, less text brings more value.
 A slide full of text will distract from what you’re saying, due to the viewer trying to both read your slide and listen to you talk, which can make for a rather exhausting presentation.
 Instead, use a single graphic or statistic for your slide that summarizes your point.